 Step 1, travel by TGV Duplex or ICE from Strasbourg to Munich Hbf, Hamburg Hbf or Berlin Hbf.

-Buy tickets at the German Railways website int.bahn.den or www.raileurope.com from 39.90.
+Buy tickets at the German Railways website int.bahn.den or www.raileurope.com from 39.99 in 2nd class or 69.99 in 1st class.
 Fares vary like air fares, so book ahead.
 Booking opens up to 6 months ahead.
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.

 -